dtwrks/elm-book/README.md

                 , ( "Disabled", button [ disabled True ] [] )
                 ]

 Don't be limited by this pattern though.
-A chapter and its elements may be used however you want.
+A chapter and its components may be used however you want.
 For instance, if it's useful to have a catalog of possible colors or typographic styles in your documentation, why not dedicate a chapter to it?

 ## Then, create your book.